EmiliaPsacharopoulos/HandwritingToLatex/README.md

 ## Project Implementation

-This GitHub repository hosts our code for our whole project.
+This GitHub repository hosts all code for our entire project implementation.
 Click the hyperlinks below to access more information regarding our process implementing each subsection, and the project code in its entirety.

 ### Image Processing and Filtering